Njdeh Satourian

 summarize_single_article(article_text, research_brief)

-- Conducts a sophisticated four-step “Iterative Refinement” summarization loop:
+- Conducts a sophisticated four-step “Iterative Refinement” summarization loop:- Reflect: Identifies key points to structure the summary.

 search_queries.json